2. Drive problems in ADHD

 be

-Depression, in contrast, is a pattern of symptoms that has a dysphoric, sad, or depressed mood as a central symptom.
+Depression, in contrast, is a pattern of symptoms that features a dysphoric, sad, or depressed mood as a central symptom.

-More on the neurophysiological causes of dysphoria/dysthymia at ⇒ Depression and dysphoria in ADHD.
+For more on the neurophysiological causes of dysphoria/dysthymia, go to ⇒ Depression and dysphoria in ADHD.

 Appearances: